zhangster12/Obsidian-BJJ-Notes/Positions/Back.md

 # Overview
-The Back is one of the most dominant positions, because while your opponent has very few attacks, you can attack them while controlling them.
+The Back is 1 of the most dominant positions, because while your opponent has very few attacks, you can attack them while controlling them.

 ![Back](https://evolve-mma.com/wp-content/uploads/2022/03/back-mount.jpg)
 # Entry